-The Pediatric Psychology Clinic and Consultation Service staff has taught children with and without disabilities of preschool-age and older to cooperate with state-of-the-art medical technologies such as neuroimaging (e.g., MRI or CT scans), radiation treatment, nuclear medicine scans, chemotherapy, sleep studies, EEG tests, ultrasound tests (echocardiogram, sonogram), breathing tests, exercise stress tests, outpatient respiratory equipment (oxygen, positive airway pressure), sleep tests, etc.
+The Pediatric Psychology Program staff has taught children with and without disabilities of preschool-age and older to cooperate with state-of-the-art medical technologies such as neuroimaging (e.g., MRI or CT scans), radiation treatment, nuclear medicine scans, chemotherapy, sleep studies, EEG tests, ultrasound tests (echocardiogram, sonogram), breathing tests, exercise stress tests, outpatient respiratory equipment (oxygen, positive airway pressure), sleep tests, etc.

 The clinic staff has assisted children of preschool-age and older with and without disabilities in using behavior therapy methods for coping with a wide range of fears and phobias in medical situations, ranging from routine examinations to painful procedures such as injections and blood tests.